 Locking In Your “Target”

 Online Communities: In the dating world there are profusion of websites like JDate.com, Match.com, eHarmony.com, ChristianMingle.com, and DemocraticSingles.net; basically every creed, ethnicity, color, political stance, and culture have their unique online dating communities.
 This mimics our current societal connections of micro-communities.
 When once micro-communities were co-ops and communes, they now have evolved into groups of similar-minded individuals gathered to share resources and activities (often found through online communities).
+A lot of your good decisions should be a result of the information at hand.
+Your date might be into some kind of kinky stuff, if that seems to be the case then PlugLust can help you with a lot of things you might not know.

 As we prospect for leads we can find similar communities that aggregates potential relationships with journalists, editors, community managers, and website admins.
 Much like dating sites, content marketing communities like MuckRack, BlogDash, eCairn and GroupHigh help you find people of interest all in one location.